cis547/cis547.github.io/_labs/lab05.markdown

    - Append predicate information as "`return,line,col,rv`" to the running process cbi file.

 Like you did in Lab 3, your LLVM pass should instrument the code with these functions.
-Your pass should instrument each conditional branch with code records whether the branch conditional is true or false on execution.
+Your pass should instrument each conditional branch with code that records whether the branch conditional is true or false on execution.
 Likewise, instrument each integer-returning call instruction with code to record the return value.
 This will create a *feedback profile* for you to perform statistical debugging and generate a *feedback report*.